Everything and more has already been written about journaling, so why this text?

 How do you do it?

-First thing to remember is – you’re doing it for yourself.
+The first thing to remember is – you’re doing it for yourself.
 Hence – you don’t need to pay attention to any grammar, any rules.
-You know yourself best, you know how your days go so find the best time that works for you.
-Make sure you can sit for 10 -15 minutes and simply write uninterrupted.
+You know yourself best; you know how your days go, so find the best time that works for you.
+Make sure you can sit for 10 -15 minutes and write uninterrupted.
 For some, it will be right after you wake up, before even taking your phone;) For some – last thing before you go to bed.
 Some prefer to carry the notebook or phone/tablet everywhere with them and write whenever they feel like it.
 You can choose whatever time – as long as you make it work for you.
 You don’t have to stick to the time every single day, but the regularity and structure seem to work for a lot of people.
-The goal is to just do it – so choose a way that helps you stick to that:) There are a couple of methods of journaling, you can do it however you like.
-The most important thing is (like with so many things in life) to do it regularly.
-Again – there’s no ONE proper way to journal.
-The beauty of the process is you can do it however you want – it’s supposed to be between you and you – so get rid of that need for perfectionism and start filling out those pages.
-You have probably noticed I’m not one to tell you to adhere to strict rules, but having said that – it’s actually better if you give yourself some time to try it.
-Journaling is not a miracle maker, the change and insight might and might not happen overnight.
-Though if you give yourself some time, honesty and consistency – you might experience those “AHA!” moments sooner than you think.
-I’ll list some of the things you may think of to start exploring:
+The goal is to just do it – so choose a way that helps you create your new routine.

 - free writing – this one is one of my favs.
-As you keep writing whatever comes to your mind – be it about the day that passed or about something you’re trying to wrap your head around – your mind will surprise you.
+You keep writing whatever comes to your mind – about the day that passed or about something you’re trying to wrap your head around.
+You’ll be so surprised with your mind.
 It will start grabbing some thoughts and reflections from your unconsciousness.
 And this is gold.

-- gratitude entries – because too often we don’t pay attention to what we have.
+- Gratitude entries – because too often, we don’t pay attention to what we have.
 Journaling is a great way to focus on that a little bit more.

-- a letter to a younger self – this one’ huge.
+- a letter to a younger self – this one’s huge.
 It is also about gratitude and appreciation, about embracing the way you were, the way you tried to get where you are now.

-Analogue or digital?
+Analog or digital?

-How do you KEEP doing it?
+How do you keep doing it?

 I hope you’ll find my take on journaling useful.
-Don’t forget to sign up here if you want to get a list of 50 inspirational prompts to use in your daily journaling practice.
+Don’t forget to sign up here if you want to get a list of 50+ inspirational prompts to use in your daily journaling practice.

 And if you’d like to share – do you journal?
 How long have you been journaling?
 Do tell in the comments:)